 The CL-1 Cloudlifter is perfect for someone who only needs one microphone, or as a stopgap for a more comprehensive preamp or interface.
 However, you may not even want to upgrade if you aren’t trying to coordinate an entire multi-speaker podcast—this unit works really well on its own.

 Does the Cloud Microphones CL-1 Cloudlifter work well?

-The measure of whether or not a preamp is good is that you:
+The measure of whether or not your preamp is adequate is that you: